UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 *  A DataCrate is a [BagIt] bag conforming to the [DataCrate BagIt profile].

-*  A DataCrate has a CATALOG.html tag file in the base directory fo the bag which describes the files and directories in the BagIt payload (/data) directory.
+*  A DataCrate has a CATALOG.html tag file in the base directory for the bag which describes the files and directories in the BagIt payload (/data) directory.
    The CATALOG.html has metadata about the dataset as a whole, and MAY have information about individual files and directories, such as their title,